CCHMC-Translation/CCHMC-Translation.github.io/vendor_instructions.md

 14. If it appears that a document has already been translated (e.g. more than 85% of the document is a 95% TM match or better), ask the Translations Coordinator what should be done before proceeding.

+   a.
+Bilingual forms and documents explicitly described as updates are exceptions to this.

 15. Notify the Translations Coordinator immediately if a requested delivery date may not be feasible.
 We need as much time as possible to make alternate plans.

 16. If you need something to be done (adapted from [Cyrus Stoller](http://www.cyrusstoller.com/2014/01/08/stop-sending-emails-for-real-time-requests)):

-     -   In 30 minutes: call 513-803-6929
+     -   In 30 minutes: call 513-803-6929 or 513-803-2925

-     -   Today (unless it's already after 4:30 PM): Slack
+     -   Today (unless it's already after 4:30 PM): Slack or Asana

-     -   Tomorrow or later: email <translations@cchmc.org>
+     -   Tomorrow or later: email <translations@cchmc.org> or Asana

 17. When you receive a question or request from any Cincinnati Children's employee outside Language Access Services, redirect them to <translations@cchmc.org>.
 Do not answer their question or fulfill their request.